MAP International: Credibility

 Forbes, Inc. recognizes MAP International as the #37 Largest U.S. Charity.
 BBB lists MAP International as an accredited charity, meaning it meets the standards in terms of governance, measuring effectiveness, finances, and fund raising and information.
 CNBC named MAP International #2 on their list of Top-Ten Charities Changing the World in 2015.
-Popline points out that some health workers have biases against working with faith-based programs, but that the merits of the MAP International program should dispel these biases.
+Popline points out that some health workers have biases against working with faith-based programs, but that the strong financial ratings and merits of the MAP International program should dispel these biases.
 It also discusses the financial benefits of FBOs in relation to “their ability to leverage volunteer work with minimal effort.”

-On March 12, 2008, the California Attorney General filed a Cease and Desist Order against MAP International, along with a Notice of Revocation of Charity Registration and a Notice of Assessment of Penalties.
-The Attorney General's order alleged that MAP International declared the wrong value of donated pharmaceuticals.
-According to the complaint, MAP received donated pharmaceuticals (often near their expiration date) from various pharmaceutical companies, which MAP International made available, often through intermediaries such as Food for the Poor, to various relief agencies outside of the United States.
-These pharmaceuticals, the order claimed, were either expressly prohibited from use in the United States or were understood to be restricted to non-US use.
-The order stated that under the Generally Accepted Accounting Principles (GAAP), "charities can only claim 'fair market value' of gifts in kind" in a "principal market" or "most advantageous market," to which the charity must have access in valuing the asset (in this case, the pharmaceuticals).
+A 2008 complaint from the California Attorney General claimed that, under the Generally Accepted Accounting Principles (GAAP), "charities can only claim 'fair market value' of gifts in kind" in a "principal market" or "most advantageous market," to which the charity must have access in valuing the asset (in this case, the pharmaceuticals).
 The Attorney General's order alleged that MAP International claimed the US value of the pharmaceuticals, rather than their value in the countries to which they were destined, even though the drugs were restricted from use in the US.
+The matter was ultimately settled and dismissed.

-On April 11, 2018, MAP filed an appeal of the California Attorney General's order.
-A hearing was held on December 11, 2018.
-On September 20, 2019, the Attorney General's office announced that it had secured a Cease and Desist Order and over $1 million in penalties against MAP International, Food for the Poor, and CMMB (Catholic Medical Mission Board), for deceptive solicitation tactics.
+A judge later found the entire premise of the Attorney General’s action to be unconstitutional.